Josh Jung Preview, Player Props: Rangers vs. Mariners

 Josh Jung At The Plate

-- Among qualified hitters in MLB play, his batting average ranks 43rd, his on-base percentage ranks 94th, and he is 36th in the league in slugging.
+- Among qualified hitters, he ranks 43rd in batting average, while his on-base percentage ranks 96th and he is 37th in slugging.

-- Jung has driven in a run in 40 games this season (33.9%), including 20 games with more than one RBI (16.9%).
-He has also driven in three or more of his team's runs in eight contests.
+- Jung has picked up an RBI in 33.6% of his games this year, with more than one RBI in 16.8% of his games.
+He has also plated three or more runs in eight contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.